zkbt/the-earlier-version-of-the-friendly-stars/README.md

 ## Usage

-There are a few examples in `notebooks/`, as well as the tests in the `tests/`.
-One example usage might be to run
+Please feel free to peruse the few examples of how `thefriendlystars` works in `notebooks/`, as well as the tests in the `tests/`.
+One simple usage would be to run
 ```
 from thefriendlystars.constellations import Gaia
 g = Gaia.from_cone('GJ1132')
 g.animate('GJ1132-weeeeeeee.gif')
 ```
-in order to make a finder chart that would work for past, present, and future astronomers.
+to make a finder chart that would work for past, present, and future astronomers.

 ![example finder chart of GJ1132](images/GJ1132-weeeeeeee.gif)